Deni402/-React-Api-Movies-Project/README.md

      <Route path="/main/:id" component={SingleMovie} />

- then, when the user clicks on the movie's card, the APIs ID for the specific movie is called up and the route is changing to single movie and returns more informations.
+ then, when the user clicks on the movie's card, the APIs ID for the specific movie is called and the route is changing to single movie and returns more informations.

       componentDidMount(){
     const id = this.props.match.params.id